-0002.jpg/:/cr=t:2.35%25,l:0%25,w:100%25,h:80%25/rs=w:600,h:600,cg:true)

 Mary Beth is our Vice Chair on the Board of Directors and a member of the U.S. Air Force Reserve.
 She is passionate about building resilience in the military and veteran community through connection and wellness.
 Mary Beth is a RYT 200-hour yoga teacher with specific training pertaining to military trauma.
 She is also a Master Resilience Trainer (MRT) and SCUBA instructor.
 Bottom line she is obsessed with the breath and how it can bring us peace.

 Sophia is our Communications Coordinator.
 She has an undergraduate degree from the University of Wisconsin-Madison and a master's degree from City, University of London.
 Sophia works in book publishing and previously worked in public relations.
-As a former ballet dancer, yoga comes naturally to Sophia and she enjoys taking regular classes.
-In her free time, she loves to read, cross-stitch and knit, spend time with friends, and dance to ABBA music.
+As a former ballet dancer, yoga comes naturally to Sophia and she enjoys taking classes regularly.
+In her free time, she loves to read, cross stitch, spend time with friends, and dance to ABBA music.

 Cheri is one of our in-house Yoga Instructors.
 Cheri was a born yogi.
 At least that is what she and her family think.
 Before she even took an official class she was rolling around on the floor and stretching her body in all sorts of ways.
 She has always been concerned for others' well being, people, animals, and the environment.
 In 2022 she completed her 200-hour YTT (yoga teacher training).
 She is passionate about introducing all people to yoga to include poses, philosophy, breath, and meditation practices.
 Cheri believes that practicing yoga can change the world for the better.
 She enjoys spending time with her family, friends, her dogs, being outdoors, cooking, reading, and watching movies.
 Now that she is about to be an empty nester, she will add travel to that list!